 Choose a Location

 The main consideration when choosing a location is the amount of light that the area will receive.
-We want to plant herbs and vegetables which need full sun, so narrows down the areas which we can use.
+We want to plant herbs and vegetables which need full sun, which narrows down the areas that we can use.
 Our garden must also be easily accessible, but not in a high-traffic area.
 We chose a small and narrow space at the bottom of our patio stairs that receives a ton of sun and won’t be in the line of fire from soccer balls or nerf guns.